I briefly talked about setting healthy boundaries in the third part of my series on healing.

 God has put something in your hands, He never leaves us empty.
 Use it to fuel your future, that of your children and to help others around you!

 I once heard a divorced single mama say how wonderful her relationship with her ex-husband is because he “always gives her money when she asks”.
 Yuck!
 I never want to be in that position!
 Hope you feel the same way.
-Financial independence after divorce is crucial for your journey to wholeness.
+Setting healthy boundaries after divorce requires financial independence for your peace of mind and journey to wholeness.

 Solution: Just.
 STOP.
 If you are a believer in Jesus Christ, you know that you shouldn’t be doing this.
 Repent and seek God’s help to overcome in this area if you are having trouble becoming “untangled”.
 That man is no longer your husband!
 It doesn’t matter how long you were married.

 A godly, Christian woman should not be having sex outside of marriage, even with the ex!
 I’m not saying this to bring shame and condemnation on you.
 That’s not from God.
 But genuine repentance and seeking God will fix this.
 I know that it gets lonely sometimes.
 You are used to having a physical relationship with your ex.
 But again, he is no longer your husband.
+The fact that he is willing to have you as a “friend with benefits” but no longer wants to be married to you should be demeaning and very disrespectful to you.
 Please seek help from your pastor or another trustworthy Christian counselor so that you can be set free.

 Everyone says you should be friends with your ex, so it must be true.
 Wrong.
 It’s true that there are some women who are able to stay friends with their ex.
 They hang out occasionally (with or without the kids), vacation together and even have family meals together.
 Personally, I don’t get it at all.
 Why not stay married and work through the issues?
 Or even consider getting remarried once you’ve dealt with the issues that caused the split?